go-air/gini/.github/ISSUE_TEMPLATE/nit_report.md

 ---

 **Describe the nit**
-A clear and concise description of what the bug is.
+A clear and concise description of what is irritating.

 **Suggested improvement**
 How can we make this better?